elkanatovey/dataLink_relay/README.md

-# Clusterlink relay implementation
+# Datalink relay implementation
-The Clusterlink relay allows two clusterlink gateways to communicate over mtls even when both the gateways are in their private networks behind a firewall.
+The Datalink relay allows two datalink gateways to communicate over mtls even when both the gateways are in their private networks behind a firewall.

 ## Workflow
 1. Relay starts listening for importers/exporters